 Related Article: Cannabis Tinctures – A Manual of How to Dose and Make Weed Tinctures

-How to Make Edibles – Marijuana Edibles Recipes
+Recipes for How to Make Marijuana Edibles

-But before we deep dive into any recipes, there’s one thing you absolutely need to know before setting foot in your kitchen – it’s decarboxylation or decarbing.
+Before we deep dive into any recipes, there’s one thing you absolutely need to know before setting foot in your kitchen – it’s decarboxylation or decarbing.

 What is Decarboxylation or Decarbing?

-Contrary to popular understanding, the psychoactive compound found in cannabis is THCA, not THC, and THCA isn’t readily absorbed by the human body.
+Contrary to popular understanding, the psychoactive compound found in cannabis is THCA, not THC – and THCA isn’t readily absorbed by the human body.

-However, when the plant material is heated, the THCA converts to THC.
+However, when the plant material is heated, THCA converts to THC.
 This happens immediately when cannabis is smoked or vaped because of the high temperatures involved.

 So with this in mind, here are 4 different ways of how to make edibles.